HMS Vivacious (D36): 1942–1945

 After the Channel Dash, Vivacious returned to her normal North Sea duties.
 She was "adopted" by the civil community of Solihull, then in Warwickshire, in March 1942 in a Warship Week National Savings campaign, and she collided with the destroyer HMS Vesper on 31 August 1942.
 In January 1943, she was chosen for detached duty with the Home Fleet to assist in the defense of Arctic convoys steaming to and from the Soviet Union.
 On 5 February 1943 she and the escort destroyers HMS Blankney and HMS Middleton deployed to provide local escort for Convoy RA 52 during the final leg of its voyage from the Soviet Union.
 In March 1943, she joined the escort destroyers HMS Meynell and HMS Pytchley in providing similar escort services for Convoy RA 53.
 She returned to the 21st Destroyer Flotilla and her North Sea duties in April 1943.

 In May 1944, Vivacious was selected to form Escort Group 103 with Campbell, the corvettes HMS Clover and HMS Pennywort, and Motor Launches of the Coastal Forces to operate in Force L during Operation Neptune to provide escort for convoys bringing reinforcements and supplies to the beachhead in the days following the initial assault of the Allied invasion of Normandy.
 She began service with the escort group in early June 1944 in the Thames Estuary and commenced escort duty on 8 June 1944, two days after the initial landings, when the 103rd Escort Group, supplemented by the corvettes HMS Poppy and HMS Statice, escorted Convoy ETM 3, consisting of 14 motor transport ships, from the Thames Estuary to The Solent.
 The following day, she took part in escorting Convoys ETM 33 and ETM 3W to the beachhead, then returned to the Nore.
 She continued convoy protection duties related to the invasion until released from Operation Neptune toward the end of June 1944.

 In July 1944, Vivacious returned to the 21st Destroyer Flotilla and convoy escort and patrol duties in the North Sea and English Channel, continuing them until the surrender of Germany in early May 1945.
 After that she operated in support of reoccupation forces and on 15 May 1945, joined the destroyer HMS Woolston in escorting minesweepers during minesweeping operations at Bergen, Norway.

 Decommissioning and disposal

 Vivacious was decommissioned during the summer of 1945 – she was no longer carried on the Royal Navy's active list as of July 1945 – and was in reserve until placed on the disposal list in 1947.
 She was sold on 17 May 1947 to BISCO for scrapping by Metal Industries and arrived at the shipbreaker's yard on 10 September 1948.

+In fiction

+HMS Vivacious, along with her sister ship HMS Vanquisher, is depicted in Christopher Nolan's film Dunkirk, using the postwar French Navy destroyer Maillé-Brézé as a stand-in for both.
+The film ahistorically depicts Vivacious being torpedoed and sunk by a U-boat during the Dunkirk evacuation (using a replica on the Universal Studios Lot).